Bluetooth is a wireless connectivity option that many of us are now familiar with.

 The 2 components communicate with one another through a wireless data connection.
 This connection acts as in principle like a phone line might for humans, except the communication is between 2 pieces of technology.

-Continued innovation has now brought Bluetooth to the electric toothbrush.
+Continued innovation has in recent years brought Bluetooth to the electric toothbrush.

 Why do I need or want Bluetooth on a toothbrush?